Swimming at the 2020 Summer Olympics

-Swimming featured a record total of 37 events (18 for each gender and 1 mixed), with the addition of the men's 800 m freestyle, women's 1500 m freestyle, and the mixed 4 × 100 m medley relay.
+Swimming featured a record total of 35 events (17 for each gender and 1 mixed), with the addition of the men's 800 m freestyle, women's 1500 m freestyle, and the mixed 4 × 100 m medley relay.

 Events

-Swimming at the 2020 Olympics featured a total of 37 events (18 each for men and women and 1 mixed event), including two 10 km open-water marathons.
-This was a slight increase from the 34 events contested in the previous Olympic Games.
-The following events were contested (all pool events are long course, and distances are in meters unless stated):
+Swimming at the 2020 Olympics featured a total of 35 events (17 each for men and women and 1 mixed event).
+This was a slight increase from the 32 events contested in the previous Olympic Games.
+The following events were contested (all pool events are long course, and distances are in metres unless stated):